benrb3/dynamodb-weather/README.md

 > .quit

 Next:

+Start python virtual environment:
+$ source bin/activate

+Create table if necessary:
 $ python3 dynamodb-create-table.py
   to create the 'WeatherData' table

-$ python3 clean-csv-file.py
+Clean up the data file.
 This removes rows with missing values and removes duplicate rows.
 It also splits the timestring into 'yyyy-mm-dd' and 'time' cells.
 This will create a 'data-clean.csv' file.
+$ python3 clean-csv-file.py

+Writes data in 'data-clean.csv' to table 'WeatherData':
 $ python3 write-data.py

-  This writes data in 'data-clean.csv' to table 'WeatherData'
+Query the table:
 $ python3 query-dynamodb.py
-  to query the table.